 Welcome to the 3D era!
 Well… sorta.
 Sega enjoyed quite a success with the Megadrive so there’s no reason to force developers to write 3D games right now.

-Just in case developers want 3D, Sega adapted some bits of the hardware to enable polygon drawing as well, hopefully, the result didn’t get out of hand!
+Just in case developers want the extra dimension, Sega adapted some bits of the hardware to enable polygon drawing as well.
+Hopefully, the result didn’t get out of hand!

-These processors are part of the Hitachi SH7600 Series, a series designed for embedded systems featuring :
+These processors are part of the Hitachi SH7600 brand, a series designed for embedded systems featuring :

 The specific CPU model selected for this console, the ‘SH7604’ or just ‘SH-2’, contain the following additions:

-Having two CPUs doesn’t mean that games will work twice as fast, in practice, this requires very complex programming to efficiently manage CPUs that share the same bus!
-Here is when cache comes very handy.
+Please note that having two CPUs doesn’t mean that games will work twice as fast!
+In practice, however, this requires very complex programming to efficiently manage CPUs that share the same bus.
+Cache also plays a critical part in this occasion.

-The console contains an additional coprocessor, the Saturn Control Unit or ‘SCU’ which is composed of two modules :
+If the two SH-2 CPUs weren’t enough, the console contains an additional coprocessor, the Saturn Control Unit or ‘SCU’ which is composed of two modules :